Suffering from a damp basement?

 2a Leaking pipes

 A leak in the water pipes or drains is a common cause that leads to moisture in your basement.
 With a leak, water penetrates the basement through the walls.
-Virtually every basement is surrounded by pipes and sewer pipes.
-As a result, even small leaks, if left undetected, can cause significant moisture damage over time.
+Almost every basement is surrounded by pipes and sewage pipes.
+As a result, even small leaks, if left undetected, can cause significant moisture damage over time.In this case, it is best to contact your insurance broker first, and if necessary, a moisture detection firm.

 2b Condensation

-In case of condensation warm air settles on a cold surface, where it condenses.
+At condensation warm air settles on a cold surface, where it condenses.
 To combat condensation moisture, it is important to adequately ventilate your rooms.
 This is often not possible in basements, causing excessive humidity.
 This then causes all kinds of problems, including for your health.

-It is not always easy to pinpoint the exact cause of a damp basement.
+It is not always easy to identify the exact cause of a damp basement.
 Sometimes, even multiple factors can contribute to the occurrence of a wet basement.
 Therefore, we recommend seeking professional advice from a moisture expert.
 That way, you will be assured of the most appropriate solution to the problem.

 Moisture control in the basement